 Computer-based laboratory course in which students gain hands-on experience in analysis of data sets arising from statistical problem-solving in the biological, environmental, and health sciences.
 Descriptive methods, interval estimation, hypothesis testing, one-and two-sample problems, correlation and regression, one-way analysis of variance, categorical data analysis.
 (Formerly Statistical Methods for the Biological and Environmental Sciences Laboratory.)
-Prerequisite(s): Score of 31 or higher on mathematics placement exam, course 2 or 3 or 11A or 15A or Mathematics 3 or 11A or 19A.
+Prerequisite(s): Score of 300 or higher on mathematics placement exam, course 3 or 6 (formerly course 2) or 11A or 15A or Mathematics 3 or 11A or 19A.
 Concurrent enrollment in course 7 is required.
-D. Draper, H. Lee, R. Prado

 2 Credits